ringcentral/ringcentral-embeddable-rcv-demo/README.md

 # then visit http://{RINGCENTRAL_HOST}:{RINGCENTRAL_PORT}
 ```

-Once tbe web page is up, login with a RingCentral Sandbox account and then use the demo to open the Embeddable meeting panel or dial a phone number.
+Once the web page is up, login with a RingCentral Sandbox account and then use the demo to open the Embeddable meeting panel or dial a phone number.

 ## License